 How much does it cost to remove PIP implants?

-- Change of PIP Implants for the first time: £2,950 (including MRSA but excluding any other tests such as extra blood tests, ECG)
+- Change of Implants (COI) for 1st time only: £2,950 including MRSA (but excluding other tests such as extra blood tests, ECG etc.).

 FURTHER INFORMATION – VISIT WEBSITES